rjarouche/timerClass/README.md

 # timerClass
 <h3>Javascript class for create a timer.</h3><br/>

-A simple javascript class to create an countDown timer in yor project.<br/>
+A simple javascript class (don't need any others javascript libraries) to create an countDown timer in yor project.<br/>
 The usage is like this:<br/>

 objTimer = new classTimer(seconds,objectPrint,function,[, arg1[, arg2[, ...]]]);<br/>